YADRO-KNS/obmc-yadro-fwupdate/README.md

 * `image-bmc.digest` - digital signature of OpenBMC image
 * `vesnin.pnor` - image of OpenPOWER firmware
 * `vesnin.pnor.digest` - digital signature of OpenPOWER image

+## Customization of the update procedure
+The update procedure can be customized in runtime using special scripts placed inside the firmware package:
+* `obmc.update` - tar archive for customizing OpenBMC update procedure;
+* `obmc.update.digest` - digital signature of `obmc.update` archive;
+* `opfw.update` - tar archive for customizing OpenPOWER update procedure;
+* `opfw.update.digest` - digital signature of `bpmc.update` archive;

+Each archive can contain one or both executable modules (scripts):
+* `preinstall` - used before writing new firmware image;
+* `postinstall` - used after writing new firmware image (OpenPOWER firmware only).

+During call to the `preinstall` module next parameters are passed:
+1. Path to the new firmware image file;
+2. Update type (`full` for normal update or `clean` if fwupdate was called with option `--reset`);
+3. Interactive mode (`interactive` or `silent` if fwupdate was called with option `--yes`).

+Possible exit codes from `preinstall` script:
+* `0` - successful, the update procedure can continue;
+* `114 (EALREADY)` - successful, the update procedure has been already completed by the script;
+* Any other values - fail, the update procedure must be stopped.
+Exit codes from `postinstall` are ignored.

 ## Digital signature
 Digital signature files are created during build process.
 Signature is a